 The Hunger Games

-I like TV-series more then movies, because you can enjoy it longer
+I like TV-series more than movies, because you can enjoy it longer

 Favorite color: Purple and blue, every shade of it.
-I like most other colors, I'm just not a big fan of yellow (except in nature)
+I like most other colors.

 Favorite flower: Daffodils, I also like others